1. How long will it take to make my korowai?

 Moroki design - This is a new design and was created by my 23yr old daughter Jade Paki (Ngati Apa & Ngati Tuwharetoa).
 She named it Moroki which means modern or contemporary.

-Aramoana design -"Aramoana"means Pathway of the Sea.
+Aramoana design -"Aramoana" is a common Maori design and means Pathway of the Sea.
 The horizontal zigzags suggest pathways that the ocean and other waterways provide to many destinations.

-1. Are the carvings on your website strictly handmade?
+1. Are the wood carvings on your website strictly handmade?

 All are made in New Zealand.
 Some of the stock wood pieces are made using a combination of machine and hand finishing.
 Wood pieces by featured artists such as Thomas Hansen and Andy Little are made exclusively with hand chisels only.